 This braid looks like a gorgeous waterfall cascading into a blanket of lush hair.
 The best part about it is you don’t need long locks to show off this stunning technique.

 We promise this style isn’t as intimidating as it looks.
 Start by parting your hair down the middle, creating two equal sections.
 One at a time, take a section of hair and create a standard French braid.
-Take one of the braids and wrap it around your head until the tail is laying on the crown of your head.
+Take one of the braids and wrap it around your head until the tail is lying on the crown of your head.
 Secure the braid with a bobby pin and repeat the same process on the other side.
 Leave the strands around your face frame loose to give your look an undone, messy vibe.

 If you like using hair accessories to amp up your look, try something new and make your braid your new accessory.
 A braided headband gives a gorgeous halo effect that will have everyone asking you for styling tips.